-The majority of fundraising for the Trust is undertaken by the Parent School Association, this is a separate body to the Trust but is subject to the same provisions of the Charities Act 2016.
-All events following lockdown were unable to go ahead this meant fundraising activities were not able to proceed.
+The majority of fundraising for the Trust is undertaken by the Parent Teacher Association, this is a separate body to the Trust but is subject to the same provisions of the Charities Act 2016.
+Many annual events were unable to take place due to the disruption caused by the building works.

 The Trust undertakes a few fundraising activities each year, these include both Summer and Christmas fetes, discos, non-uniform days (although these funds are raised for other nominated charities) and various raffles.
 These activities are closely monitored and set up in line with accepted fundraising practice.
-Due to Covid-19 restrictions, these activities were restricted after March 2020 and have continued to be holden to local residents.
+Due to the expensive building works taking place, these events have been limited in capacity.